sylodev/documentation/docs/tags/responder.md

 ```

 This tag will create a modal with the title "Example Modal" and a single input field labelled "Your Name".
 The handler action "my_modal_handler" will be called when the user submits the modal.
 The values will be available in the callback action as `{$fields}`.

+## `{responder.deferReply;ephemeral?}`

+Defer the reply to an interaction.
+This is useful if you need to do some processing before sending a reply.

+- `ephemeral` Whether the reply should be ephemeral.
+Defaults to `false`.